How to Spend One Day in Joshua Tree National Park Itinerary

 Yucca Valley, Joshua Tree, Twentynine Palms

 If you want to be closer to Joshua Tree, Yucca Valley, Joshua Tree (town), and Twentynine Palms are towns all North of the Park entrance.
-Additionally, if you are planning to visit Death Valley National Park from Joshua Tree, I’d recommend staying North to be closer.
+Additionally, if you are planning to visit Death Valley National Park from Joshua Tree, I recommend staying closer to the North end.

 Around this area, you will find a lot of cool boho desert chic vacation homes to rent.
 Properties in this area go quickly, so book well in advance!